aspiringpro/marcusreed-ed838/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: Welcome to My Portfolio Site
-    content: I am a freelance web developer who is ready to take on your next project.
+    content: >-
+      I am a freelance web developer with a passion for creating ultra fast, responsive web apps using today's leading technologies such as React and a Headless CMS.
+Contact me today if you have a project you would like me to work on.
     actions:
       - label: Let's talk
         url: /contact